Brian Dee

 Brian Colin Dee (born 21 March 1936, London, England) is an English jazz pianist and former musical director.
+He has worked with Irving Martin.

-Biography
+Career

-Dee's musical career started in 1956 after his service with the Royal Air Force was finished.
-He came to prominence in 1959, playing at Ronnie Scott's Jazz Club in Gerrard Street, London.
+Dee came to prominence in 1959, playing at Ronnie Scott's Jazz Club in Gerrard Street, London.
 At that time he was playing with Lennie Best, Dave Morse and Vic Ash.

-He later joined the Jazz Five and played opposite Miles Davis on a nationwide tour and was voted Melody Maker's 'New Star of 1960'.
+He later joined the Jazz Five and played opposite Miles Davis on a nationwide tour and was voted Melody Makers 'New Star of 1960'.
 He also appeared at the Establishment Club in 1962 where his trio played opposite Dudley Moore.

 Throughout an uninterrupted career, Dee has played with many jazz musicians, including Ben Webster, Zoot Sims, Al Cohn, Benny Carter, Harry "Sweets" Edison, Eddie "Lockjaw" Davis, Chet Baker, Al Grey, Sonny Stitt, Victor Feldman and Joe Newman.